-In general, the PKI identification refers to two generic processes:
+In general, the PKI identification involves two generic processes:

-- (1) Establishing that a given name of an individual or organization corresponds to a real-world identity of an individual or organization, and - (2) Establishing that an individual or organization applying for or seeking access to something under that name is, in fact, the named individual or organization.
+(1) Establishing that a given name of an individual or organisation corresponds to a real-world identity of an individual or organisation, and

+(2) Establishing that an individual or organisation applying for or seeking access to something under that name is, in fact, the named individual or organisation.

-The first process is also commonly known as "identification", with the 2nd as "Authentication" (see below section).
+The first process is also commonly known as "identification", with the 2nd process as "Authentication", please refer to Section 2.3.